Are you looking for new fun science activities for kids? Then try this cool Dancing Grapes Experiment with your children.

 As mentioned before, I advise explaining to your children upfront the science behind this dancing grapes experiment.
 That way they know what they looking for!

-Follow these simple steps to get your grapes magically dance:
+Follow these simple steps to get your grapes magically to dance:

 Fill the vase 3/4th with bubble water.
 This will not work with regular tap water!